-The mine assaying is done at the KLG lab with check analysis currently going to the AGAT laboratory.
-The exploration assaying is done at the Swastika and AGAT labs.
-Other labs (Polymet and SPJ) have been used in the past.
+The mine assaying is done at the KLG lab with check analysis currently going to the Polymet laboratory.
+The exploration assaying is done at the Swastika and Polymet labs.
+Other labs (Agat and SPJ) have been used in the past.
 Each of these labs carries out internal check assaying and KLG arranges for check analysis between the labs.
-This is the normal pattern for KLG and they have been carrying out this protocol for a number The results in the previous years have been vears. of satisfactory as they are this year.
-KLG is pro-active and any indication of assays not being as expected results in reassaying and other checking.
-KLG inserts blanks after samples that are obviously high grade and regularly inserts standards with the samples for assay.
+This is the normal pattern for KLG and they have been carrying out this protocol for a number of years.
+The results in the previous years have been satisfactory as they are this year.
+KLG is pro-active and any indication of assays not being as expected results in re-assaying and other checking.
+KLG inserts blanks after samples that are obviously high grade.
 There are many results of this check assaying in the previous Resource and Reserve Reviews.